Janneke13/Master-Thesis-Graph-Representation/README.md

 The paths currently implemented are for the four different datasets, as used in this thesis.
 They are: 'aifb', 'mutag', 'dmg777k', and 'synth'.
-Note that, before this is done, either the paths need to be changed to where the user stored the files, or the user needs to create a 'data' folder, as will be specified below.
+Note that, before this is done, either the paths need to be changed to where the user stored the files, or the user needs to create a 'data' folder, as specified earlier.
 The mapping techniques can be set with 'filtered', 'collapsed', 'all-to-one', and 'separate'.

 ### About the code: